Perth-Artifactory/tidyauth/README.md

 # TidyHQ key authentication wrapper

-This script queries the TidyHQ api for access key information.
+This script queries the TidyHQ api for information like access keys.

 ## Installation